dataiku/dkumonitor/README.md

 DATA_DIR/bin/dkm start
 ```

 You can use `stop`, `restart` and `status`.
-Each of this commands can be executed onto a single servicde.
+Each of this commands can be executed onto a single service.
 For instance, to restart only `collectd`, use `DATA_DIR/bin/dkm restart collectd`.

 You can then use the various services.
 Grafana has a default admin login that you can change interactively or in its config file before launch.